nathanjpaek/discord-cluster-manager/docs/docs/submitting-your-first-kernel/cuda-submissions.md

 }
 ```
 You can read through the exact implementation details if you'd like as the file is quite small.
 To
-better understand how to write a kernel on this leaderboard, it is easy to understand how we evaluate user submitted kernels.
+better understand how to write a kernel on this leaderboard, it is useful to first understand how we evaluate user submitted kernels.
 Under the hood, the basic submission flow is as follows:
 1. The evaluation harness will call `data = generate_input() -> input_t` to produce an `input_t`
    object.
 This will typically be a `array[vector<float>]`, or just a list of tensors to evaluate on.